-You can make money doing online surveys, but how much you could earn — and how quickly — will depend on the type of surveys you decide to fill out, and the techniques you use to do so.
-Different sites all offer different rates and rewards for each survey, so there’s no set amount you could make.
-And, it can be quite time-consuming, so it’s certainly not a get a rich scheme, as I discovered when I tried filling out a few surveys on some of the top sites myself.
+Making money from surveys can be quite time-consuming.
+It’s certainly not a get a rich scheme, as I discovered when I tried it out for myself.
 Keep reading to learn how to make money from surveys, and the best online survey sites to use.

 - What are online surveys?